Mirtia/Inappropriate-YouTube/README.md

 Repository contents:

-- **Scripts**: Scripts for collecting YouTube channel-centered information via YouTube API^[note] and crawling libraries (beautifulsoup, selenium, puppeteer)
+- **Scripts**: Scripts for collecting YouTube channel-centered information via YouTube API^[1] and crawling libraries (beautifulsoup, selenium, puppeteer)
 - **Datasets**: Datasets collected from crawling processes
 - **Plots**: Scripts for plotting column features and formatted data

-[^note]: In order to run the scripts you need a YouTube API key.
-The current version of the API may not support all the functionalities in this repository.[^]
+[^1]: In order to run the scripts you need a YouTube API key.
+The current version of the API may not support all the functionalities in this repository.